gyowanny/redsand/README.md

 ### NOTES

 - By default in the production environment they must be called with a valid token because a token validation filter is added on top of each request.
 Also by default the environemnt is set to Development so the filter is deactivated.

+# If you want to develop

+If you want to constribute or even make your own customizations you will need just an additional step which is to install [docker-compose](https://docs.docker.com/compose/) since we run the tests against a RethinkDB docker image so that your local rethinkdb installation is not touched.

+- `npm test` to run the tests
+- `npm start` to run the app (Notice that currently the app will use your local RethinkDB installation instead of the docker container).
+If you want to use the docker container you need to follow the steps bellow:
+    1. Stop your local RethinkDB instance;
+    2. Edit the config.js file and change the rethinkdb port property to `37250`;
+    3. On the project's root folder run `docker-compose up -d`.
+It will spin up the database docker container;
+    4. And finally start the app by running `npm start`.

 # Backlog